What is our primary use case?

 What do I think about the stability of the solution?

 Stability, particularly with Linux hosting of Intranet Server, is consistently good.
 Most cases of stability problems traced back to incorrect data, such as schedule dates that are impossible in the real world.
 Identifying and fixing bad data resolved stability issues about 80% of the time.
 In one or two cases since 2002, a Planisware update (patch), in one incident received within twenty-four hours after reporting, remedied incorrect data handling.

 In a SaaS environment, what Planiware determines is adequate performance by sevice level agreement may not align with your company's users over time.
-Be prudent in not locking yourself into the least expensive hardware.
+Planisware can upgrade servers your organization uses after appropriate negotiation.

 Very good overall.
 Planisware tries to be customer-centric.
 Their approach has been primarily reactive to customer questions and concerns, not proactive and comprehensively enabling.
 Customers typically receive better answers and solutions when they are politely aggressive with Planisware.